-As a company with less than \$1 billion in revenue during our last fiscal year, we qualify as an "emerging growth company" as defined in the Jumpstart Our Business Startups Act of 2012, as amended, or the JOBS Act.
+As a company with less than \$1 billion in revenue during our last fiscal year, we qualify as an "emerging growth company," as defined in the Jumpstart Our Business Startups Act of 2012, as amended, or the JOBS Act.
 An emerging growth company may take advantage of specified reduced reporting and other regulatory requirements for up to five years that are otherwise applicable generally to public companies.
 These provisions include, among other matters:

-- exemption from the auditor attestation requirement on the effectiveness of our system of internal control over financial reporting; - · exemption from the adoption of new or revised financial accounting standards until they would apply to private companies; - exemption from compliance with any new requirements adopted by the Public Company Accounting Oversight Board requiring mandatory audit firm rotation or a supplement to the auditor's report in which the auditor would be required to provide additional information about the audit and the financial statements of the issuer; - exemption from the requirement to seek non-binding advisory votes on executive compensation and golden parachute arrangements; and - · reduced disclosure about executive compensation arrangements.
+• exemption from the auditor attestation requirement on the effectiveness of our system of internal control over financial reporting;

+- exemption from compliance with any new requirements adopted by the Public Company Accounting Oversight Board requiring mandatory audit firm rotation or a supplement to the auditor's report in which the auditor would be required to provide additional information about the audit and the financial statements of the issuer; - exemption from the requirement to seek non-binding advisory votes on executive compensation and golden parachute arrangements; and - reduced disclosure about executive compensation arrangements.